 Survey of non-western music; music of Africa, Asia, the Pacific Islands, South America, as well as folk music from the Americas.
 The course provides study of indigenous instruments, the influence of music of other cultures, music practices, and listening skills.
 Can be used for artistic expression credit.
 2 hours

 3303 MUSIC HISTORY TO 1750

 Chronological study of history of western music from beginnings to 1750; includes aural and analytical recognition of instrumental and vocal literature.
-Prerequisites: MUSC 1113 and MUSC 1203, or permission of instructor.
 3 hours

 3313 MUSICHISTORY, 1750-PRESENT